hardeylim/ClientFinder/README.md

 Test coverage reports are generated automatically when running tests.
 After running the tests, open `coverage/index.html` in your browser to view the coverage report.

 The test suite includes:
-- Unit tests for all models and services
+- Unit tests for models and services
 - Integration tests for the command-line interface
 - Test coverage for edge cases and error handling
+- Validation of generic data handling

 ## Contributing